Skip to content

 ruangrupa documenta-fifteen.de/en/

 Maybe it’s my age that I understood that language, maybe it’s a movement I am part of, maybe it’s a collective voice, maybe it’s a bubble or a well we drank from that made me hear more this year.
-Maybe it’s the books I read, the people I listened to when it comes to global justice, anti-racism, feminism, empowerment, and all that.
-Maybe it’s the combination of it all.
+Maybe it’s the books I read and the people I listened to regarding global justice, anti-racism, feminism, empowerment, etc. Maybe it’s the combination of it all.

-If there’s one thing I know is that I’ll make mistakes.
-I’ll use language, images, and ideas from the collective pool I picked up somewhere without knowing where it comes from and it’ll be inappropriate maybe even hurtful.
-I hope some people take the time to tell me about it, and I hope at that moment I can live up to the person I want to be.
+If there’s one thing I know, it is that I’ll make mistakes.
+I’ll use language, images, and ideas from the collective pool I picked up somewhere without knowing where it comes from, and it’ll be inappropriate, maybe even hurtful.
+I hope some people take the time to tell me about it, and I hope at that moment, I can live up to the person I want to be.
 The person who listens openly takes in what they hear, endures the pain and shame washing over them as they realize the pain they cause, the person who learns and makes up for it.

 Two pages from older books which use and depict racists imagery and words are shown but the words and images are covered.
 Underneath the explanation someone wrote "Fight racism, not hide racism" to which there is another written remark reading "Part of fighting racism is not reproducing it.
 You don't need to repeat racist images and language in order to point it out and criticize."